 Cruises from Iquitos vary in duration from three to seven nights and will commonly include stops for guided rainforest walks in the pristine Pacaya Samiria Reserve and a fascinating visit to an indigenous community, as well as excursions in smaller boats to explore narrow channels teeming with wildlife.

-Itineraries will usually cover a short section of the famous Amazon river itself, but in reality the best wildlife is to be found on the tributaries such as the Uyacali and Marañon.
+Itineraries will usually cover a short section of the famous Amazon River itself, but in reality the best wildlife is to be found on the tributaries such as the Ucayali and Marañon.

 Speak to someone